The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 Don’t be afraid, there will be some time to relax during **Inner Release**, while doing massive damage with those powerful abilities mentioned earlier.

 While other tanks rely on knowing what happens next, Warrior charges into battle without a second thought.
 Self mitigation combined with insane self HP recovery tools are the biggest strengths of Warrior, allowing us to quickly react and adjust to unexpected situations.
 A healer suddenly died and you’re all by itself with low health?
 No problem!
-We have two instant heals to use, we heal ourselves during **Storm’s Path** combo and, on top of that, we also can heal ourselves or a party member by the portion of the damage we’ve dealt to the enemy!
+We have two instant heals to use, we heal ourselves during **Storm’s Path** combo and, on top of that, we also can heal ourselves or a party member by a portion of the damage we’ve dealt to the enemy!

-Remember, no man can win every battle, but no man should fall without a struggle!
+Remember, no one can win every battle, but no man should fall without a struggle!

 - - -